WKBT-DT: History

 Throughout its history, WKBT's news operation has tended to favor their news coverage on their home city of La Crosse, Winona, Minnesota, and the Coulee Region, with a secondary emphasis on Eau Claire and the Chippewa Valley, ceding to WEAU's geographical strength overall in Eau Claire.
 However, WKBT's weather coverage is balanced equally to cover the entire market.

 WKBT's transmitter, in Galesville, is located about 30 mi north of the channel 8 studios in order to provide a clear signal to the entire market.
 If put up next to Chicago's Willis Tower (formerly known as the Sears Tower), the WKBT transmitter would surpass the upper roof and fall just about 100 ft short of the highest antenna on top.

 On January 30, 2006, WKBT signed-on a new second digital subchannel to serve as the market's UPN affiliate.
 Class A station KQEG-CA had previously dropped its affiliation with the network at the end of the previous week.
 As a result of UPN and The WB merging in September 2006, ABC affiliate WXOW (and its semi-satellite WQOW) gained The CW affiliation on digital subchannels.
 This was a result of their association with The WB through a cable-only station ("WBCZ" on channel 15) through The WB 100+.
 Meanwhile, WKBT-DT2 joined the other new broadcast network, MyNetworkTV.

-Programming

-Syndicated programming on WKBT includes Entertainment Tonight, The Jennifer Hudson Show and The Drew Barrymore Show among others.
-WKBT is one of a few CBS affiliates to air paid programming on weekday mornings.